joey-qytyku/OS-90-i386/docs/drivers/Drivers.md

 Trap: A software interrupt, generated with the INT imm8 instruction (or INTO/INT3)

+RECL_16: An IRQ reserved for a DOS driver, usually for non-PnP devices, detected by GRABIRQ.SYS.
+RECL_16 can be explicitly taken over by a 32-bit driver, so that a device works in both environments.

 # What is a Driver in OS/90

 A driver is a PE COFF object file with:
 * 4K aligned sections
-* At least a .text
+* At least a .text, .data, and .bss section
-* An entry point to the message handler
 * The file extention .DRV

 Drivers are loaded flat into the kernel space after relocation.
 Because they are loaded at the very begining of startup.

 # The Job of Drivers

 A driver usually implements the intended function of a certain device, real or virtual, and allows other parts of the system to access it.
 OS/90 is a hybrid 32/16-bit system.
 Because of this, it needs a uniform interface so that it decides which components should be used.
-This is analogous to Windows VxD drivers.
+This is analogous to Windows 9x VxD drivers.

+Drivers run only when the kernel decides they should.

 For example, the kernel will access the filesystem through DOS, but a 32-bit FS driver can handle the interrupts itself.

-The driver model is what makes OS/90 a true operating system, rather than a protected mode extention to DOS like EMM386.
+The driver model is what makes OS/90 a true operating system, rather than a protected mode extention to DOS.

-## Kernel Function Calls
+# Plug-and-Play Support

+Plug-and-play is a key feature of OS/90.

+PnP is defined as such:
+On system startup, after the kernel has finished initializing,
+* Devices are disabled, in other words
+  * No interrupts, all are masked
+  * Resources cannot be disabled at this point, but that is part of the idea
+* The PnP BIOS enumerates all devices and lists them in the device file space

+Bus drivers act on subordinate devices as the kernel acts on all devices globally:
+* Subordinate devices are disabled
+  * Resources are not assigned or reconfigured outside the BIOS defaults
+  * Interrupts are disabled in the per-device configuration
+* If the bus is connected to another one, it may send interrupts after init
+* All devices on the bus are to be enumerated and reported in the devfs

+Resources are always owned by a bus and lent to other devices.
+Subordinate device/bus drivers cannot access resources they are not permitted to use by the parent bus.

+The kernel is technically a bus driver that controls all system resources.
+If an independent device driver (LPT, COM, PS/2 mouse) takes an interrupt, it will call to the "kernel bus".
+This is to keep consistency.

+# Resource Management

+The kernel has a flat list for IO ports and memory, IRQ lines, and DMA channels.
+As stated previously, these are only owned by a bus.

+System device nodes from the PnP BIOS report resources with the PnP ISA format.

+The owner is identified with a pointer to BUSDRV_INFO.
+This structure contains the name of the device, as well as a unique identification.
+It also contains information about the segment it belongs to.

+## Bus Segmentation

+A bus segment is a range of IO ports, memory, DMA channels, and IRQs that are lent to a subordinate bus.

+## Device Abstraction

+All PnP devices are reported through the devfs.
+Non-PnP devices simply have their assumed resources blacklisted so that they are not used.

+Some devices are embedded to the system board, while others are attached to a bus (PCI, PCMCIA, ISA PnP).
+Some buses have their own DMA subsystems, while ISA PnP uses the standard AT DMA controller.

+Assuming the presence of devices is avoided, but some hardware is garaunteed to be present, such as the 8259 PIC and DMA.
+The PnP BIOS is called by the PnP manager to detect system board devices.
+These devices are never re-configured (although it would be possible).
+Detected system board devices are placed in the $:\SYSTEM namespace.

+# Programming

 There is a range of functions provided by the kernel that drivers can use.
+These are exposed through the kernel symbol tree, a list of absolute addresses with 28-character names and 32-bit addresses, making each entry 32 bytes in size.
+The symbol table is static and does not change.

+The driver model permits dynamic loading and unloading, which could be implemented in the future.
+A driver should be prepared to handle an unload event.

-### Trap Capturing
+## Trap Capturing

 Summary of defines:
 ```
-CAPT_NOHND = 0 // Driver does not know how to handle thisvector.function
+CAPT_NOHND = 0 // Driver does not know how to handle this_vector.function
 CAPT_HND   = 1 // Driver handled the function successfully.
+CAPT_NUKE  = 2 // Nuke the process that called this interrupt
+// Eg: CAPT_NUKE | CAPT_HND
 ```

 Capturing traps involves the creation of a chain of handlers.
 If one cannot handle the 16-bit trap (e.g. not the function code it wants) it is passed down to a driver that may handle it.
 A structure in the kernel already exists for all 256 real mode interrupt vectors.
 This structure is passed to the handler.
 If the handler cannot handle the requested, it must set the return status to CAPT_NOHND and yield to the kernel.
 The kernel will then call the next one upon realizing that the handler cannot perform the task.